Hard Water Film in Florida Homes: How to Keep Showers, Fixtures, and Glass Looking Clear (Without Harsh Scrubbing)

 Want bathrooms that stay polished and clear?

-• Overusing product (it leaves residue that attracts more film)
+• Overusing product.
+Excess soap leaves residue that attracts more film.

-• Skipping the dry finish on glass and fixtures
+• Skipping the dry finish on glass and chrome.

-• Focusing only on the center of tiles and ignoring edges/ledges
+• Cleaning only the center of tiles and ignoring edges and ledges.

-• Letting wet bottles sit on ledges permanently
+• Letting wet bottles sit on shower ledges permanently.
+They trap moisture under them.

-• Waiting until film becomes "baked on," then scrubbing aggressively
+• Waiting until film is baked on, then scrubbing aggressively and damaging finishes.

 Frequently Asked Questions